rehabilitation Lublin

 • chondromalacia of the patella

-Manual therapy has excellent results in post-traumatic conditions, such as.
+Manual therapy brings excellent results in post-traumatic conditions, such as:.

-• Pulling, tearing, rupture of cruciate ligaments of the knee joint
+• stretching, tearing, rupture of the cruciate ligaments of the knee joint

-• Pulling, tearing, rupture of collateral ligaments of the knee joint
+• stretching, tearing, rupture of the collateral ligaments of the knee joint

-• damage to the rotator cone of the shoulder joint
+• damage to the rotator cuff of the shoulder joint

 What manual therapy methods are used?

-Treatment involves abolishing the disproportion in the structures of the musculoskeletal system and restoring the physiological "symbiosis" between joints, muscles and nerve tissue.
+Treatment involves eliminating disproportions in the structures of the musculoskeletal system and restoring the physiological "symbiosis" between the joints, muscles and nervous tissue.

-Examples of techniques: joint mobilization, neuromobilization of nerve structures, treatment of soft tissues, i.e.: muscles, ligaments, tendons.
+Example techniques: joint mobilization, neuromobilization of nervous structures, treatment of soft tissues, i.e. muscles, ligaments, tendons.

-Also included in the therapy area is medical functional training using training equipment tailored to the patient's problems.
+The therapy also includes medical functional training using training devices adapted to the patient's problems.

 Pinotherapy treatment

-More recently, we have also been using pinotherapy (pinopressure).
-This is a non-invasive method that involves stimulation of areas on a person's skin.
+Recently, we have also been using pinotherapy (pinopressure).
+This non-invasive method involves stimulating specific areas of the human skin.

-Pinotherapy is widely used in various types of orthopedic and neurological conditions.
+Pinotherapy is widely used for various orthopedic and neurological conditions.

 It is recommended in cases such as: